| LUXE COMPLETE DISASSEMBLY | |

 Frame Disassembly & Removal:

-Time to remove the frame screws.
-The front screw is located in front of the trigger guard; the rear screw is located toward the rear of the frame, accessed only when the firing assembly has previously been removed (see below pictures).
+The frame is held up against the body using a pair of cap screws.
+The front screw is located in front of the trigger guard; the rear screw is located toward the rear of the frame, accessed only when the firing assembly has previously been removed.

 The frame is finally loose.
 From this point onward EXERCISE EXTREME CAUTION; the frame can now be GENTLY removed from the body, paying special attention to the solenoid and circuit board within the frame.
 Do not quickly remove the frame from the body or you risk serious damage to the frame coupling, solenoid, manifold, and/or electronics.

-The circuit board is held in place using three retaining screws, removed with a 1/16" allen wrench (seen removed in the following picture).
+After everything is disconnected you can also remove the circuit board from the frame.
+It's held in place using three retaining screws, removed with a 1/16" allen key.
 One screw will remain installed on the circuit board; this screw holds the trigger microswitch in place and never needs to be removed.

 The below pictures show the frame internals.
-Take note of the offset block of material behind the trigger; this is the location of the grip-routed air supply from the bottomline to the body (the top connection is called the body's input coupling).
+Take note of the offset block of material behind the trigger; this is the location of the grip-routed air supply from the bottomline to the body.
 This air passage leads up to the top of the frame and ends at a raised gasket coupling sticking up above the frame.
-This coupling is inserted into a receiving o-ring, sunk into the underside of the marker body (the raised seal coupling is necessary to ensure a high pressure seal).
+This coupling is inserted into a receiving o-ring, sunk into the underside of the marker body.

-The trigger can be removed from the frame by loosening the two conical bearing screws, one located on each side of the frame.
-These screws are used to ensure a perfect fit on the trigger bearing without teh use of overly-tight pins that can be difficult to install.
+The trigger is removed from the frame by loosening the two conical set screws, one located on each side of the frame.
+These screws are used to suspend the trigger bearing in the middle of the frame.
 The trigger has a pair of roll pins bossed into the side; these pins are used as the pre and post-travel stops.

 Body Disassembly & Solenoid:

-The solenoid is held onto a small vertical manifold block, which is held onto the Luxe body by a pair of mounting screws.
-They are removed with a 1/16" allen wrench...
+The solenoid is held onto a small vertical manifold block, which is held onto the Luxe body by a pair of mounting screws, removed using a 1/16" allen key.
+The solenoid is held onto its manifold using a pair of M1.6x0.35 screws, common to these Parker solenoids.
+The manifold itself has a number of cross-drilled air ports running through it, some with loctited set screws used to seal off passages as needed.

-Eye removal is easy to do since the eyes aren't held in place by any screws; everything simply pulls out from its respective passage or groove.
-However, this doesn't mean you should be lapse in a careful disassembly.
-The eyes are fragile and need to be handled carefully.
+Eye removal is easy to do since the eyes aren't held in place by any screws; everything simply pulls out from the body.
+However, the eyes are fragile and need to be handled carefully.

 The eyes are much more difficult to reinstall than they are to remove, so you must take your time.
-They go in exactly as you would think, after matching up the eye ribbon FPC shape onto the groove in the bottom of the body; the FPC bends to the right side of the marker, following the noticeable groove.
+They go in exactly as you would think, after matching up the eye ribbon FPC shape onto the groove in the bottom of the body; the FPC bends to the right side of the marker, following the noticeable slot in the bottom of the body.
 Thread one eye down through its hole, then pull it up into position.
 When in position, thread the other eye down the other hole, using a small tool to guide it if needed.
 When both eyes are in place, gently push the FPC back down into its groove.

 You can reinstall the assembled solenoid/manifold onto the body at this point, then reassemble the frame.